vertica/vertica-python/README.md

 Please check out [release notes](https://github.com/vertica/vertica-python/releases) to learn about the latest improvements.

 vertica-python is currently in beta stage; it has been tested for functionality and has a very basic test suite.
-Please use with caution, and feel free to submit issues and/or pull requests ([Contributing guidelines]()).
+Please use with caution, and feel free to submit issues and/or pull requests (Read up on our [contributing guidelines](#contributing-guidelines)).

 vertica-python has been tested with Vertica 9.1.1 and Python 2.7/3.4/3.5/3.6.